-JM: I wrote the second tune Miss Shelly Campbell of West Bay Road for good friend and fiddler Shelly Campbell from Cape Breton, who has been over to teach at the Ceòlas Summer School in South Uist many times.
+JM: I wrote the second tune Miss Shelly Campbell of West Bay Road for a good friend and fellow fiddler Shelly Campbell from Cape Breton, who has been over to teach at the Ceòlas Summer School in South Uist many times.

 CG: The last one was written by the ‘Strathspey King”’ James Scott Skinner, So I’m off with the Good St Nicholas Boat.
 It can often be heard played by Scottish dance bands, but we like it with a bit of Cape Breton swing!